Get insider access

 Our Verdict

-The Beats Studio Pro are good for neutral sound.
-They have a bright sound profile, so while the sound is well-balanced and versatile, it makes instruments sound slightly harsh, and sibilants like S and T sounds seem piercing.
+The Beats Studio Pro are very good for neutral sound.
+Unlike older Beats products, which have a heavy handling of bass, their sound is a little more restrained on punch and boom.
+If you like thumpy basslines, you'll still find their sound satisfying, but they have more treble to add sparkle to vocals and instruments, making them ideal for genres like rock and pop.
+The extra treble is a bit uneven, though, and can make these instruments sound slightly harsh, and sibilants like S and T sounds piercing.
 Like most closed-back headphones, they don't create a very spacious passive soundstage.
 That said, they offer a few different EQ presets for sound customization when you're connected via USB-C.

 Pros